ThePhaseless/Reservoir/readme.md

 ### Prerequisites

 1. Set up .env file using original documentation, but do not change the location of the `private.pem` file.
-2. Put your Oracle private key as `private.pem` in the `/key` folder of the project.
+2. Put your Oracle private key as `private.pem` in the `/key` folder of the project (create it if it does not exist).

 ### Run